pdfo/pdfo/README_py.txt

 way as calling "minimize", without the derivative arguments (PDFO does not use derivatives).

 2.4.
-For detailed syntax of these functions, use the standard "help" command of Python.
+For thedetailed syntax of these functions, use the standard "help" command of Python.
 For example,

 >>> from pdfo import pdfo
 >>> help(pdfo)